Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 Found a 'NameError' when trying to create some reaction messages for users interacting with the site:
 - insert success message bug
 The error was coming from the **pk** not being indicated with the item_id, my syntax was "Product.objects.get(pk=item)" when instead it should be "pk=item_id".

+Encountered an error when trying to launch my new checkout app.
+The backend logic was all stable as the admin panel rendered as expected.
+The issue came when trying to inject the signals into the frontend.
+From the terminal, according to the message, the site app wouldn't start due to syntax error in signals.py:
+- insert checkout_signals_error
+As per most of the errors and bugs with this project, the error was due to a missing character.
+You can see I was missing a closing parenthesis in my definition **def update_on_save(sender, instance, **kwargs)**** This syntax fixed meant my app starting properly in the console.

+However, even though the app started, I was met with a **ModuleNotFoundError** which suggested to me there was an issue in the project level "settings.py"":
+- insert image of modulenotfound error

+Another error after fixing the previous was met when trying to render the checkout page:
+- insert order form error
+After reassessing my "checkout/views.py" code, it transpired that I forgot to import **OrderForm** from the **forms.py** model.

+The final error I was met with before the checkout page was rendered correctly was this:
+- insert reverse error
+My first thought was to locate the file causing the error.
+As I was trying to render the checkout page, I started in **checkout.html**.
+In the file I page searched for the missing view **product_view** and found the syntax that was causing the issue.
+Upon a furhter look in the "products" app, I realised the view needing to be used as the link was actually named **product_details** and not the **product_detail** url I had in the checkout.html file.
+Once I changed this and saved, the checkout page finally rendered.

 ## Bugs
 Encountered my first bug when building the homepage template.
 Everything appeared on screen as expted, with the search fucntion returning "q='search input'" signalling success but the dropdown functionality wasn't present.